 This policy describes the medical necessity guidelines for an endometrial ablation.
 Endometrial ablation is a minimally invasive surgical procedure used to treat premenopausal abnormal uterine bleeding.
-Although this procedure preserves the uterus, endometrial ablation is indicated for those who have no desire for future fertility.
+Although this procedure preserve the uterus, endometrial ablation is indicated for those who have no desire for future fertility.
 The two major classifications of endometrial ablation procedures are first generation resectoscopic techniques and second generation non-resectoscopic methods.
-Quality of life resulting from reduced bleeding and amenorrhea may improve following endometrial ablation procedures.
+Quality of life may improve following endometrial ablation procedures.